 That she embraced the social and economic consequences of her vision of happy marriages, based on friendship and producing the next moral generation was spelled out further in her subsequent work, An Historical and Moral View of the Origin and Progress of the French Revolution; and the Effect It Has Produced in Europe (1794).
 In that work, she endeavoured, amongst other things, to assess the merits and demerits of the progress of humanity and establish the causes of French despotism.
 The picture she drew of ancien régime France was of a country ruled by superstition, and morally and politically degenerate.
 Borrowing from Smith, whose Theory of Moral Sentiments (1759) and Inquiry into the Nature and Causes of the Wealth of Nations (1776) she had drawn on previously, she sketched a possible future society in which the division of labour would be kept to a minimum and the sexes would be not only educated together but encouraged to work in family units.
 Single sex institutions and, for instance, all-male workshops encouraged lasciviousness in her view.
 She thus looked forward to a society in which small businesses and farms would provide basic, instead of superfluous, needs.

 Although she was very much encouraged by her publisher, Joseph Johnson, she received little support from fellow intellectuals in her lifetime.
 Even Godwin did not take to her on their first meeting.
 Very few of the foremost women writers gave Wollstonecraft their wholehearted support in the eighteenth century.
-Many mocked her, but only very rarely were her ideas genuinely assessed in the way they have come to be in the last few decades.
+Many mocked her, but only very rarely were her ideas genuinely assessed in the way they have come to be since the second half of the twentieth century.
 The leading poet, Anna Barbauld (1743–1825) was one of the few members of the radical intelligentsia of the time whose opposition to Wollstonecraft was the product of a real engagement with her views on women.
 By the end of the 1790s and for most of the nineteenth century, Wollstonecraft was derided by many, if only because of what was deemed to have been a scandalous personal life.
 There were, to be sure, important exceptions, especially in America.
 Such praise as she did receive on both sides of the Atlantic came, however, from only the most superficial acquaintance with her ideas or her intellectual persona

 And so it was that from the end of the century and throughout the next, she who had endeavoured to place marriage on a solid foundation by providing an account of the education that would prepare spouses for it was to be primarily thought of as someone who had sought to pass as married when she wasn't and as the mother of an illegitimate child.
 Much of this reputation was owed to Godwin's frank, arguably unnecessarily frank, account of Wollstonecraft's life, in Memoirs of the Author of a ‘Vindication of the Rights of Woman’ (1798).
 It revealed, amongst other personal details, her relationship with Imlay and thereby cast a deep shadow over her reputation.
 In any event, John Stuart Mill's Subjection of Women (1869) was to eclipse most other contributions to feminist debates of the period.